jlat07/Automation-Login/README.md

 *alias login_zcw="python <Path-to-Attendance_Script_v2_Headless.py>"*

 **Cron Job**
 As a backup, you can add it to cron jobs that would run on specific dates and times purely as a backup.
-I set mine up for 7:55 am and 8:55 am, M-F. (Remember computer must be and awake for cron jobs to run)
+I set mine up for 7:55 am and 8:55 am, M-F. (Remember computer must be on and awake for cron jobs to run)
 *55 7 * * 1-5 login_zcw*
 *55 8 * * 1-5 login_zcw*

  **Future Features**
-*Screenshot feature in the workings, that saves an image once logged in for extra assurance.*
+*Screenshot feature in the workings, that takes and saves a screenshot of the broswer once attendacne is submitted for extra assurance.*